Pankhil07/CSS_PROJECT/README.md

 Pankhil Gawade

 ##  Overall goal of the project
-Aim is to compare the two different approches i.e Sentiment Analysis and Topic Modelling for the purpouse of Tesla Stock price movement prediction.
+Aim is to compare the two different approches i.e Sentiment Analysis and Topic Modelling for the purpose of Tesla Stock price movement prediction.

 ## Framework used and inclusion
 In the case of Sentiment Analysis I will use the FinBERT.
 It is a Bidirectional Encoder Representation of a Transformer (BERT) pretrained on large corpus of financial data.